 Can I use resistance bands if I have injuries?

-Isokinetic exercises allow you to perform a lot more repetitions with lighter resistance, which comes with a lower risk of injury compared to performing isotonic exercises, she said.
-They also make it easy to “modify and substitute and limit your range of motion as much as or as little as you need to,” she added.
+Isokinetic exercises allow you to perform a lot more repetitions with lighter resistance, which comes with a lower risk of injury compared to performing isotonic exercises, she says.
+They also make it easy to “modify and substitute and limit your range of motion as much as or as little as you need to,” she adds.

 OK, but we all want to know: Can we burn fat specifically in the stomach area?

 “Are you going to burn belly fat because you're burning calories and getting a workout?
-Yes,” Mundinger said.
+Yes,” Mundinger says.
 Can you isolate your belly to burn fat with resistance bands?
 Not exactly.
-"Normal exercise will help you be able to do that," Mundinger said.
+"Normal exercise will help you be able to do that," Mundinger says.
 "You will burn belly fat because you are working out, period.”